-28.15.1 These figures are accomplished with two joined half-loops flown in opposite directions.
+- 28.15.1 These figures are accomplished with two joined half-loops flown in opposite directions. - 28.15.2 The two half-loops must be flown as a continuous Looping Line when there is no roll between the half-loops.

 28.15.3 If a roll is performed between the half-loops, it must be performed on a horizontal line.
 There may be a brief pause before and after the roll.
-If a line is added at either of these points, deduct at least one (1) point.